-61 Bernanke (2010b).
+54 Bernanke (2010).

-62 Oral history of Amy Friend, February 7, 2018, on file with the author.
+55 Oral history of Amy Friend, February 7, 2018, on file with the author.

-63 Chan (2010).
+56 Chan (2010).

-At this point, the presidents of the Federal Reserve Banks stepped in, launching a full-scale effort to walk back the compromise supported by the Fed's Board of Governors.
-Lobbying seems the appropriate label, but neither the Reserve Bank presidents nor the senators characterized it this way.
+seems the appropriate label, but neither the presidents of the Reserve Banks nor the senators characterized it this way.
 "They've done a good job of educating without lobbying," is the way Senator Claire McCaskill put it.
 "A lot of members of Congress were not as informed as they should have been about what the Federal Reserve is and how it works."
+57